 Press the input field for Point2 to enter the calibration point.
 The M800 displays a keypad for modifying the value.
-Press the \leftarrow button and the transmitter will take over the value.
+Press the \leftarrow 1 button to accept the value.

-NOTE: To select another unit for the entered value on the keypad press the u button.
+NOTE: To select another unit for the entered value on the keypad press the U button.
 To return again press the 0-9 button.